 Fines (in €)

 In the following pages, we present some examples of how we engage with external stakeholders, including the partners in our value chain.
-For an overview of all our stakeholders, please see Stakeholders.
-For information on how we engage with our employees, see Workforce engagement in 'People'.
+For an overview of all our stakeholders, see 'Stakeholders'.
+For information on how we engage with our employees, see 'People'.

 Internal skills and capabilities

-Internal capability-building regarding supplier sustainability continued in 2017.
-We have shifted the focus from delivering training toward providing hands-on support and promoting peer learning.
-The peer learnings offer practical experience and knowledge-sharing on integrating sustainability into the daily work of sourcing professionals.
-The Strategic Sourcing Methodology Award and Best Supplier Innovation Award highlight sustainability as a key topic in selecting the winners.
+Internal capability-building focused on supplier sustainability continued in 2019.
+We shifted the focus from delivering training toward providing hands-on support and promoting peer learning.
+Peer learning offers practical experience and knowledge-sharing about integrating sustainability into the daily work of sourcing professionals.

-We work with external partners to enhance collaboration in the supply chain such as the Roundtable for Sustainable Palm Oil (RSPO) and Together for Sustainability (TfS).
+We work with external partners to enhance collaboration with our suppliers in the supply chain such as the Roundtable for Sustainable Palm Oil (RSPO), Friends of the Sea, the Marine Stewardship Council, and Together for Sustainability (TfS).